 Cinematic Expressions of Unconsciousness ©

 In early 2017 I began a Dream Journal.
-During this journey of almost two years, I’ve journaled almost 200 dreams.
+During this journey of over two years, I’ve journaled over 415 dreams.
 Now I am sharing these dreams with the world in a blog here at Aretherra.com

 Throughout the history of Earth, ancient texts, such as the Bible for example, have mentioned and documented dreams in many forms.
 For every written word about dreams, there are as many questions raised by curious, inquiring dreamers.